 EPCRD is continually exploring opportunities for new curriculum, programs, tools, and trainings to offer to students, teachers, and staff to improve programming to the school community.

 As part of the partnership, the P3 Eco-Challenge is held each school year to recognize the implementation of sustainability efforts within the schools and their communities.
-Outstanding BCPS environmental stewards were celebrated at the Sixth Annual P3 (Preserving Our Planet for Posterity) Eco-Challenge Awards Ceremony held on May 9, 2018 at the Long Key Nature Center in Davie.
-Platinum sponsors Whole Foods Market, Wacky Wild Science and Gold sponsors National Wildlife Federation, Hazen, Everglades Holiday Park, JM Family Enterprises, along with a number of Silver, Bronze and Eco-Friend sponsors contributed to this inspiring event.
+Outstanding BCPS environmental stewards were celebrated at the Sixth Annual P3 (Preserving Our Planet for Posterity) Eco-Challenge Awards Ceremony held on May 8, 2019 at the Long Key Nature Center in Davie.
+Platinum sponsor Steam City Kids and Gold sponsors Publix, National Wildlife Federation, Hazen, Everglades Holiday Park, JM Family Enterprises, along with a number of Silver, Bronze and Eco-Friend sponsors contributed to this inspiring event.